core-wg/core-responses/draft-ietf-core-responses.md

 --- abstract

-In CoAP as defined by RFC 7252, responses are always unicast back to a client that posed a request.
-The present memo describes two forms of responses that go beyond that model.

-The design spaces for the new CoAP Options proposed to represent these responses are now sufficiently understood that two of them can be developed to standards-track specifications in this document.
-Potential further work beyond this document is outlined in an appendix, which also discusses a common third option that might be used by that further work.
+In CoAP as defined by RFC 7252, there is generally one response for every request;
+various CoAP extensions have individually relaxed that practice.
+The present memo presents a generalized model beyond 1:1 responses, describes different forms in which it can be used, introduces new CoAP Options that make use of that model.

+Beyond that,
+this document provides implementation guidance to simplify prior extensions, and outlines future possibilities of using it.

 [^status]